United States Savings Bonds

 Bond interest is reported on Form 1099-INT.
 The interest earned from savings bonds is not subject to state or local taxes but is subject to federal taxes in the year of redemption or maturity.
 So, for instance, the last issue of Series E bonds has matured in June 2010, so bondholders of that issue must report all interest on those bonds in 2010.

-If any bond interest has previously been reported, then the taxpayer should list the full amount of the bond interest on Schedule B of Form 1040 or Part I of Schedule 1 for Form 1040A.
+If any bond interest has previously been reported, then the taxpayer should list the full amount of the bond interest on Schedule B of Form 1040.
 The total interest earned by the bond should be listed, then, on a separate line, and the amount of interest that was previously reported should be listed as "Previously Reported U. S. Savings Bond Interest".

 Example — A father pays 75% of a savings bond and his daughter pays 25%.
 The daughter redeems the bond 20 years later.
 Therefore, the father must report 75% of the interest on his tax return and the daughter, 25%, even though the daughter received the full amount of the redemption.

-If a bondholder dies before redeeming a savings bond, then all of the interest is payable to the beneficiary, so the beneficiary pays the tax when the bond is redeemed or matured.
-However, if the income is reported on the decedent's final tax return, then the beneficiary only has to pay tax on the interest earned henceforth, which would be nil.
-Any estate tax paid on the bond interest is deductible by the beneficiary as a miscellaneous itemized deduction that is not subject to the 2% AGI floor.
+If a bondholder dies before redeeming a savings bond, then all the interest is payable to the beneficiary, so the beneficiary pays the tax when the bond is redeemed or matured.
+However, if the income is reported on the decedent's final tax return, then the beneficiary must pay tax only on the interest earned henceforth, which would be nil.
+Any estate tax paid on the bond interest is deductible by the beneficiary as a miscellaneous itemized deduction.

 Tax Savings for Children